graphile/graphile.github.io/src/pages/postgraphile/usage-schema.md

 * A GraphQL operation (aka query, but includes mutations, subscriptions) to execute; this can be a string or an AST
 * The variables to feed to the operation (if necessary)
 * A valid GraphQL context for PostGraphile
-  * inside a resolver, you can just pass the resolvers context straight through
+  * inside a resolver, you can just pass the resolver's context straight through
   * in other situations, have a look at `withPostGraphileContext` in the [schema only usage](/postgraphile/usage-schema/)

 Issuing a GraphQL operation from inside a resolver example: